skousik/RTD_tutorial/step_2_error_function/README.tex.md

 ### Computing the Tracking Error Function

 Now, we can compute the tracking error over a a range of initial speeds, which is done by the script `step_2_compute_tracking_error_function.m`.
-First, the user specifies a range of initial speeds:
+First, we specify a range of initial speeds:

 ```matlab
 v_0_min = 1.0 ; % m/s